Moody's rates PepsiCo notes A1

-New York, July 14, 2022 -- Moody's Investors Service ("Moody's") today assigned an A1 rating to PepsiCo, Inc.'s ("PepsiCo") proposed new senior unsecured notes, with a green bond planned as part of the offering.
+New York, July 15, 2022 -- Moody's Investors Service ("Moody's") today assigned an A1 rating to PepsiCo, Inc.'s ("PepsiCo") proposed new GBP senior unsecured notes.
 All other ratings for the company including the A1 senior unsecured and Prime-1 commercial paper ratings remain unchanged.
 The rating outlook is stable.
-The proceeds are intended for general corporate purposes, including the repayment of commercial paper, with the green bond proceeds to be utilized for eligible projects as outlined in the prospectus.
+The proceeds are intended for general corporate purposes, including the repayment of commercial paper.

-"Moody's views the transaction as credit positive for a variety of reasons, including improving liquidity, with the green bond a distinct ESG positive," stated Moody's Vice President/Senior Credit Officer Charlie O'Shea.
+"Moody's views the transaction as credit positive for a variety of reasons, including improving liquidity," stated Moody's Vice President/Senior Credit Officer Charlie O'Shea.
 "As reflected in its Q2 results, Pepsi is running on all cylinders as it navigates the myriad macroeconomic factors in its various markets and product lines, with margins favorably impacted by cost controls and sensible price increases."

 The following ratings/assessments are affected by today's action: